regehr/guided-tree-search/README.md

 we can bias subsequent tree traversals towards parts of the tree that appear to require the most exploration.
-In this fashion we can, hopefully, approach the desired distribution of generated outputs, after performing a potentially large number of tree traversals.
+In this fashion we can, hopefully, approach the desired distribution of generated outputs, after performing a suitably large number of tree traversals.

 # GOALS